spatie/laravel-permission/README.md

 $user->hasPermissionTo('edit articles');
 ```

-Saved permissions will be registered with the `Illuminate\Auth\Access\Gate` class.
+Saved permissions will be registered with the `Illuminate\Auth\Access\Gate` class for the default guard.
 So you can
 test if a user has a permission with Laravel's default `can` function:

 ```php
 $user->can('edit articles');
 ```

-### Using roles and permissions
+### Using permissions and roles

-A role can be assigned to a user:
+A role can be assigned to any user with the `HasRoles` trait:

 ```php
 $user->assignRole('writer');